KordingLab/KordingLab.github.io/QandA.md

 **How do you recommend that students stay motivated and disciplined?**

 Keep a normal 8-5 schedule.
-Don't work too hard on the weekend (maybe just 4 hrs on a typical weekend once you have finished taking all your classes and are in "research-only" mode).
+Don't work too hard on the weekend (maybe just 4 hrs on a typical weekend once you have finished taking all your classes and are in "research-only" mode, more before then).
 Make sure you have multiple projects, with multiple different collaborators.
 That helps keep things exciting.

 **How do you recommend balancing research with other commitments such as classes, teaching, and quals?**